locationtech/udig-platform/docs/devel/en/edit_tool_example.rst

 Instead they are extensions of the net.refractions.udig.project.ui.tool extension point.
 Because there are a large number of editing tools that can be created an many of them have similar functionality there is a little framework associated with edit tools development.
-The design and more detailed discussion of the edit tool framework can be found at `Edit Tools <Edit%20Tools.html>`_
+The design and more detailed discussion of the edit tool framework can be found at :doc:`edit_tools`

 Tutorial
 ^^^^^^^^

 1. Create a new Plugin called: **net.refractions.udig.tutorials.tool.star**
 2. Configure your new created plugin
 #.
 Open the Plug-in Development perspective.
 #.
 In the Package Explorer navigate to the plug-in created in the previous section.
 Open the plug-in
    manifest by navigating to the META-INF/MANIFEST.MF file under the root of the feature editor